ecmwf/earthkit-transforms/docs/aggregate-examples.md

-# Examples
+# Aggregation examples

-Examples of how to use earthkit-aggregate
+Examples of how to use the earthkit-transforms.aggregate modules

 ```{toctree}
 :caption: 'Notebooks'